Professional Development Support & Masterclasses

 Short-Term Professional Development & Self-Defined Fellowship

-Every year the Foundation also offers working journalists and educators the opportunity to attend courses for short-term professional development, or to create a self-defined fellowship for other studies/research.
+Every year the Foundation offers working journalists and educators the opportunity to attend courses for short-term professional development, or to create a self-defined fellowship for other studies/research.

 At various times in the year the Foundation holds masterclasses for working and student journalists, as well as for journalism educators and those involved in the profession.